cloudmesh-community/fa19-516-162/project/report.md

 ## Acknowledgements

-I would like to thank Professor Gregor von Laszewski for his helpful contributions throughout the project via coding, as well as suggestions on how to do better.
-I would also like to thank Mr. Niranda Perera, for helping me with the project whenever I had issues.
+We like to thank Mr. Niranda Perera for his support.

 ## References